IET-OU/cloudengine/static_pages/privacy.md

 ### Information that we collect automatically ###

-We collect anonymised data and create cookies via Google Analytics to understand usage patterns on the  website.
+We collect anonymised data and create cookies via a service _(e.g. Google Analytics)_ to understand usage patterns on the website.

 We log IP addresses and browser information in an anonymised manner<del> [?? ]</del>.